reneebetina/FlaskXYZ/README.md

 ---
 To Run on your local:
 1. Install Python
-2. Install Python Libraries:
+2. Install additional Python Libraries: pip install
-pip install
 `flask`
 `flask-restful`
 `pandas`
-`json`

-3. Go to main.py and run on your local
+3. Go to `main.py` and run on your local
 4. Flask app will start adn it will give you an address that you can open in your browser

 Default Address: http://127.0.0.1:5000